anandwana001/RoomAccounting/README.md

 # RoomAccounting

-**RoomAccounting** app is a simple invoice accouting application.
-Based on local database with the CRUD operation.
+**RoomAccounting** app is a simple invoice accounting application.
+Based on the local database with the CRUD operation.

 ## Architecture 📐
 Project is a single module consist of multiple packages in order to achieve MVVM architecture.